seanamassa/Solitaire/README.txt

 * Planned Address (Future Refactor): Modify `GrabberClass:release` to check if the target is a foundation pile and if more than one card is being grabbed; if so, disallow the move.
 This is a planned fix.

 6. Visuals & Assets:
-* Pain Point: Game uses basic shapes, lacking visual polish.
+* Pain Point: Game uses basic shapes, although I do like the approach of not using assets to complete this assignment.
+It would give it that extra polish that could make it visually great.
 * Planned Address (Future): Integrate card sprites by modifying `CardClass:draw` and possibly adding an asset manager.
 * Added sound fx would be a nice to have as well for a future refactoring.